idfy-io/idfy-sdk-java/README.md

 ```

+## Note
+Some dependencies might not be included in the JAR file.
+If this is the case, just import them normally with Maven, and everything should work.

 ## Support
 - Open an [issue](https://github.com/idfy-io/idfy-sdk-java/issues) to report bugs or submit feature requests.
 - For other support requests, visit our [support page](https://support.idfy.io) or contact us at [support@idfy.io](mailto:support@idfy.io).